MIMUC-MMN/assignments-16-17/README.md

 2. Clone this repository to your own machine. `git clone git@github.com:MIMUC-MMN/assignments-16-17.git`
 3. Fork the repository: https://github.com/MIMUC-MMN/assignments-16-17#fork-destination-box (click the "Fork" Button)
 4. Add the repository as remote origin: `git remote add myfork <YOUR_REPOSITORY_URL>`
+5. Do this: `git pull myfork master`
-5. Set the upstream branch to your own repo: `git branch -u myfork/master`
+6. Set the upstream branch to your own repo: `git branch -u myfork/master`
-6. Push your code and when you're happy with it, create a Pull Request (PR) on GitHub.
+7. Push your code and when you're happy with it, create a Pull Request (PR) on GitHub.

 ### Notes ###
 - We will merge your repos as they are, but sometime we make small modifications or comments